zudochkin/awesome-newsletters/README.md

 * [Remotive Tips](https://remoteworking.curated.co/).
 A hand picked round-up of the best productivity & remote work links twice a month.
 [Archive](https://remoteworking.curated.co/issues).
 * [My Morning Routine](http://mymorningroutine.com/).
 My Morning Routine is an independent online magazine that brings you a brand new, inspiring morning routine every Wednesday.
 * [wpMail.me](http://wpmail.me/).
 A free WordPress Newsletter, once a week, with a round-up of WordPress news and articles.
 [Archive](http://wpmail.me/newsletters/).
+* [Handwritten newsletter](http://www.thnkclrly.com/newsletter/).
+The Think Clearly newsletter gives you little reflection exercises to help you in your daily life.
+It is created with love and admiration.
+[Archive](http://www.thnkclrly.com/category/thinking-clearly/).

 ## Etc.